 Slowly add the powdered sugar to the bowl on low speed until it is all combined, then turn up the speed to mix until the frosting is smooth.
 If you want to add any color (I suggest yellow since it is a banana cake), then add it in before turning up the speed.

+Frost your cakes, putting some in between the layers if you made multiple cakes.
 Slice up enough bananas to go around the top.
 Last, I sprinkled the cake with some yellow sugar sprinkles.
 If you put color in the frosting, you probably don’t need the sprinkles as well.

-- 3 bananas overripe
+- 3 bananas (overripe)

 - 2 tsp lemon juice

-- 3 cups flour
+- 3 cups all-purpose flour

 - 1 1/2 tsp baking soda